Admissions Procedures For All Students

 Students entering Shelton State Community College may be admitted by satisfying the following requirements in one of the following classifications:

-- High school graduates who have never attended college should request that the high school mail an official transcript, with a graduation date posted and diploma type directly to the Office of Admissions and Records, Box 190, Shelton State Community College, 9500 Old Greensboro Road, Tuscaloosa, AL 35405.
+- High school graduates who have never attended college should request that the high school mail an official transcript, with a graduation date posted and diploma type directly to Enrollment Services, Box 190, Shelton State Community College, 9500 Old Greensboro Road, Tuscaloosa, AL 35405.
 Transcripts should only be sent after the student officially graduates from high school.

-- Applicants who hold the General Educational Development (GED) must have an official GED transcript sent directly to the Office of Admissions and Records from the test site or the Alabama State Department of Education.
+- Applicants who hold the General Educational Development (GED) must have an official GED transcript sent directly to Enrollment Services from the test site or the Alabama State Department of Education.

 - Students who transfer from another college must request that an official transcript from each college previously attended be mailed to Shelton State.
 Applicants who have completed a baccalaureate degree or higher and who do not plan to pursue a degree at Shelton State, are only required to submit an official transcript from the institution granting the highest degree.